Fulbright US Scholar Program

 Academics at all career levels and appropriately qualified professionals outside of academia, including those in early career, may apply for this program.
 A PhD or other terminal degree is expected.

-Applications are sought from all disciplines, with preference for those in the social sciences, humanities, and arts category on: anthropology, art and art history, communications, economics, education, film, journalism, literature, music, political science, religion, sociology, Southeast Asian studies, and theater.
+Applications are sought from all disciplines, with a preference for those in the social sciences, humanities, and arts categories on anthropology, art and art history, communications, economics, education, film, journalism, literature, music, political science, religion, sociology, Southeast Asian studies, and theater.
 For applications in the STEM fields, the following disciplines are particularly welcome: agriculture, biology, chemistry, climatology, computer science, engineering, environmental sciences, geology, mathematics, oceanography, physics, and public health.

 The applicant should:

 - Hold a PhD or other terminal degree

 - Have three years of teaching experience (for teaching awards) and a record of scholarly publications